mann1105/Brief-Assist/README.md

     <pre><code>git clone https://github.com/mann1105/Brief-Assist.git
 cd Brief-Assist</code></pre>
     <p>There are two folders namely local_assistant which requires inference from LLM locally and remote_assistant which uses api to make inference.
 Just an advice, use remote_assistant folder files to get faster responses as compared to local_assistant files</p>
+    <p>Using gemini-1.5-flash is most suitable for regular task because it is built to address developers’ top request for speed and affordability.</p>
   </li>
   <li>Create and activate a virtual environment:
     <pre><code>python -m venv venv